davetron5000/wtf-is-a-webpack/markdown/dev_server.md

 What this means is that by running Karma all the time, you can work quickly with a TDD flow, and when you need to switch to in-browser design or tweaking, running the Webpack dev server lets you work quickly there, too.

-There's one last thing we need to look into, and that's the ability to use a better language than JavaScript and a better styling system than CSS.
-Since Webpack is essentially compiling our JavaScript and CSS, it stands to reason that if we wanted to use something like TypeScript or ES2015, or write CSS using Sass, it should be able to handle that.
+There's one last thing we need to look into, and that's the ability to use a better language than JavaScript Since Webpack is essentially compiling our JavaScript and CSS, it stands to reason that if we wanted to use something like TypeScript or ES2015, it should be able to handle that.

-Let's tackle code first.